Train Network Map of Amsterdam

-Amsterdam has a number of railway lines and stations operated by the national rail company NS (Nederlandse Spoorwegen).
+Amsterdam has a number of railway lines and train stations operated by the Dutch national rail company NS (Nederlandse Spoorwegen).

-The main hub is Amsterdam Central station on the northern edge of the city centre - here you will also find trams, buses, ferries and the metro.
+The main hub is Amsterdam Central (Amsterdam Centraal) station on the northern edge of the city centre - here you will also find trams, buses, ferries and the metro.

-Do also check out our Metro Network Map of Amsterdam which includes both metro and train lines.
+Please check out our Metro Map of Amsterdam which includes both metro and train lines.

 Trains between Schiphol airport and Amsterdam Central station run via the line through Amsterdam Lelylaan and Amsterdam Sloterdijk.
 If you need to travel from Schiphol Airport to Amsterdam Zuid (business district), Amsterdam RAI (Convention and Exhibition Centre) or Bijlmer-ArenA (stadium/events area) you need to take the separate southern rail line.

 Schiphol Airport is also a major rail hub with direct trains to many Dutch cities including Utrecht and Eindhoven, Leiden and Den Haag.

 There is a high-speed rail track running south-west from near Schiphol Airport.
 It is used by the domestic Intercity Direct service to Rotterdam/Breda; the Intercity Brussels to Antwerp/Brussels; the Thalys to Brussels/Paris and theEurostar to Brussels/London.

 Need to buy a Dutch train ticket online?
 An easy way for non-residents is to book at online at NS International - simply print out your tickets at home.

 For more info on tickets see: How to buy a Dutch train ticket